nolash/go-vise/README.md

 ### Structure

-_TODO_: `state` will be separated into `cache` and `session`.

 - `vm`: Defines instructions, and applies transformations according to the instructions.
-- `state`: Holds the code cache, contents cache aswell as error tates from code execution.
+- `state`: Holds the bytecode buffer, error states and navigation states.
+- `cache`: Holds and manages all loaded content.
-- `resource`: Retrieves data and bytecode from external symbols, and retrieves and renders templates.
+- `resource`: Retrieves data and bytecode from external symbols, and retrieves templates.
+- `render`: Renders menu and templates, and enforces output size constraints.
 - `engine`: Outermost interface.
 Orchestrates execution of bytecode against input.